Transport in the Cook Islands: Maritime transport

 The Cook Islands have a long history of sea transport.
 The islands were colonised from Tahiti, and in turn colonised New Zealand in ocean-going waka.
 In the late nineteenth century, following European contact, the islands had a significant fleet of schooners, which they used to travel between islands and to trade with Tahiti and New Zealand.
 In 1899, locally owned shipping carried 10% of all international trade to the islands, and 66% of all trade carried by sail.
-Indigenous-owned shipping was driven out of business following New Zealand's acquisition of the islands, replaced by government-owned vessels, New Zealand trading companies, and the steamships of the Union Steamship Company.
+Indigenous-owned shipping was driven out of business after the islands became a territory of New Zealand, replaced by government-owned vessels, New Zealand trading companies, and the steamships of the Union Steamship Company.

 International shipping is provided by Pacific Forum Line and Matson, Inc. (as EXCIL shipping).
 There are two inter-island shipping companies: Taio Shipping, operating two vessels, and Cook Islands Towage, operating one.
 Container ships can berth only at Rarotonga's port of Avatiu, which was redeveloped in 2013.
 At the port of Arutanga at Aitutaki, ships anchor outside the reef and cargo is carried to the dock by lighter barge.
 The barge can carry two 20-foot containers at a time.
 The smaller islands have passages through their reefs, but these are not suitable for large vessels.
 Avarua harbour at Rarotonga was a significant port until Avatiu was developed as the major port in the 1980s.

 In the past, shipping interruptions have led to shortages of imported goods and fuel, and electricity blackouts on the outer islands.
 Shipping has frequently been subsidised to ensure service.
 In 2019 the Cook Islands government announced that it would acquire a dedicated cargo ship for the outer islands after Cook Islands Towage's barge was sold.
 It subsequently delayed the purchase pending the development of a Cook Islands Shipping Roadmap, and issued a tender for a Pa Enua Shipping Charter.

 The Cook Islands operates an open ship registry and has been placed on the Paris Memorandum of Understanding on Port State Control Black List as a flag of convenience.
 Ships registered in the Cook Islands have been used to smuggle oil from Iran in defiance of international sanctions.
 In February 2021 two ships were removed from the shipping register for concealing their movements by turning their automatic identification system off.
 In April 2022 the motoryacht Tango owned by sanctioned Russian oligarch Viktor Vekselberg was seized in Spain.
 Maritime Cook Islands claimed that no other sanctioned vessels were on its registry.
 In July 2022 two yachts owned by sanctioned oligarch Roman Abramovich were reflagged as Cook Islands vessels, allowing them to escape arrest in Antigua and Barbuda.

 In 2024 Maritime Cook Islands deflagged 12 tankers for violating sanctions against Russia and Iran.
 It denied that it had become a haven for Russia's "dark fleet" of sanctions-evaders.